blbadger/blbadger.github.io/language-representations.md

 The inability to effectively modify an input embedding using gradient descent suggests that the gradients obtained from modules of the trained GPT-2 model are inaccurate.
 Why would the gradients arriving at the early layers of a model be inaccurate?
 It may be wondered if this is due to rounding errors in the backpropegation of gradients.
 One way to check this is to convert both the model and inputs in question to `torch.double()` type, ie 64-bit rather than the default 32-bit floating point values.
 Unfortunately there is no significant change in the number of iterations required to make an input that satisfies \eqref{eq4}, and it remains infeasible to satisfy that inequality for $e'$ very close to $e$.

-The relative inability of gradient updates to the input embedding to minimize a loss function on the model output suggests that model layers close in computational proximity (ie the first few transformer encoders) are also poorly optimized towards the end of training.
+The relative inability of gradient updates to the input embedding to minimize a loss function on the model output suggests that model layers that are adjacent in the backpropegation computational graph (ie the first few transformer encoders) are also poorly optimized towards the end of training.
 Indeed, the poor optimization to the input embedding given only one trained transformer block suggests that most of the model is poorly updated towards the end of training, and that is is likely only a few output layers are capable of effective updates at this point.

-It turns out that removing the langauge modeling head reduces the number of iterations required to satisfy \eqref{eq4}, by a factor of $>100$ for a one-block GPT-2 model.
+Is there any way to use gradient descent to more effectively minimize some metric distance between a trained model's output of $a$ versus $a_g$?
+It turns out that there is: removing the langauge modeling head reduces the number of iterations required to satisfy \eqref{eq4}, by a factor of $>100$ for a one-block GPT-2 model.
 This makes it feasible to generate $e_g$ that is accurate even when compared with stricter $e'$ but even these embeddings map to inputs that are more or less completely unrecognizable.

 $$
 \mathtt{srfAttachPsyNetMessage \; Marketable \; srfAttach \; srfAttachPsyNetMessage}
 $$

+This result indicates that even when capable of minimizing an $L^1$ metric between $O_l(a, \theta)$ and $O_l(a_g, \theta)$, trained language models still cannot differentiate between gibberish and language.

 ### Approximate Token Mapping